-conference held in 2001 in Africa highlig the necessity of providing all young people with an education in the arts as it is “essential to cultivate in each individual a sense of creativity and initiative, a fertile imagination, a capacity for critical reflection, a sense of communication and autonomy, and freedom of thought and action.”
+Another conference on ECE, held in 2001 in Africa, highlighted the necessity of providing all young people with an education in the arts as it is “essential to cultivate in each individual a sense of creativity and initiative, a fertile imagination, a capacity for critical reflection, a sense of communication and autonomy, and freedom of thought and action.”
 (Iwai, 2002, p.
 2)

 The delegates all discussed the importance of incorporating traditional and cultural expression within arts education.
 The conference held in Jordan in 2002 highlighted the need for arts to be designed as a central part of the school curriculum as well as the value of integrated arts education.

-2003 in Finland featured a paper by Kaori Iwai highlighting the ways in which arts contributes to education and development in aesthetic development socio-emotional development socio-cultural development cognitive development and academic achievement.
+2003 in Finland featured a paper by Kaori Iwai highlighting the ways in which arts contributes to education and development in aesthetic development, socio-emotional development, socio-cultural development, cognitive development, and academic achievement.
 The report draws from all creative art forms.
 It concludes by acknowledging struggles of securely establishing arts education in a formalized curriculum, the importance of well-designed-programme plans, and skilful teachers in responding to these needs.

 A later conference held in Hong Kong in 2004 highlights the works of O’ Farrell and Meban and their use of qualitative research in developing different measures than traditional standardized testing.
 Rather they encourage measure and assessment of the skills and habits of the mind cultivated through arts education.

 Finally the World conference in 2006 in Lisbon, Portugal on “Building Capacity for the 21st Century.
 Outlines the Aims of Art Education.
 It recognizes arts role as a human right, in developing individual capabilities, a necessary part of means of improving the quality of education, and promoting expression and cultural diversity.
-The report also explores the two main approaches of individual study subject or as , into the larger curriculum.
+The report also explores the two main approaches of individual study subject or as integration, into the larger curriculum.

 Through a decade of conferences and research outputs there has been a growing realization of the vital role of arts education within large educational development.
 It is especially significant as a means of enhancing other educational goals such as academic attainment in other course subject, promoting holistic development, and developing a sense cultural identity.